entomb/entomb.github.io/src/text.md

 # Jonathan Tavares

-self-taught JS<del title="I have been free from PHP since 2015 and I will never go back">& formerly PHP</del> Developer, aspiring DevOp and enthusiastic problem solver.
+Self-taught JS<del title="I have been free from PHP since 2015 and I will never go back">& formerly PHP</del> Developer, aspiring DevOps engineer, and enthusiastic problem solver.

 <!--- /title -->
 <!--- /welcome -->

 <!--- about.all-100 -->

 Hi!
-I'm a **36 years** old **Portuguese** web developer, who enjoys _non-corporate_ environments and coding for challenging projects, currently working @[wearesingular.com](http://www.wearesingular.com) and living in **Lisbon**.
-This is my extended CV, crafted with answers to the most common questions in my past interviews.
-You can either print this page or find a [plain text](https://github.com/entomb/entomb.github.io/blob/master/README.md) version on my github page
+I'm a **36-year-old** **Portuguese** web developer who enjoys _non-corporate_ environments and coding for challenging projects.
+I currently work @[wearesingular.com](http://www.wearesingular.com) and live in **Lisbon**.
+This is my extended CV, crafted to answer the most common questions I've encountered in past interviews.
+You can either print this page or find a [plain text](https://github.com/entomb/entomb.github.io/blob/master/README.md) version on my GitHub page.

 <!--- /about -->